-Fees payable to PricewaterhouseCoopers LLP ("PwC") for the audit of the Company's annual financial statements of €92,204 (2022: €91,087) have been borne by Mondi plc.
+Fees payable to PricewaterhouseCoopers LLP ("PwC") for the audit of the Company's annual financial statements of €104,798 (2023: €92,204) have been borne by Mondi plc.

-During the year, PwC provided non-audit services in relation to the Mondi Group's EMTN Programme under which Mondi Finance plc was an issuer.
+During the year, PwC provided non-audit services in relation to the Mondi Group's EMTN Programme under which the Company was an issuer.
 This programme was for the benefit of the Mondi Group as a whole.
 On this basis, Mondi plc acts as the guarantor for the EMTN, and was responsible for the engagement of PwC in providing these non-audit services and settled all associated invoices raised by PwC.
-Therefore, no non-audit services fees are directly incurred by or invoiced to Mondi Finance plc.
-The total fees for these non-audit services provided during the year were €78,616 (2022: €0).
+Therefore, no non-audit service fees are directly incurred by or invoiced to the Company.
+The total fees for these non-audit services provided during the year were €87,220 (2023: €78,616).